How to Survive a Performance Improvement Plan

 She went out of her way to take experts and co-workers to lunch to pick their brains, knowing she could learn information that would make her better at her job.

-This is a great tactic that I highly recommend.
-I also suggest checking out books and podcasts by industry leaders so you can learn from their years of experience.
+This is a great tactic that we highly recommend.
+We also suggest checking out books and podcasts by industry leaders so you can learn from their years of experience.

 Imagine you’re at work.
 You think everything’s going great.
 But then your boss calls you into his office and starts in on everything you’ve done wrong.